TheRenegadeCoder/sample-programs-website/docs/languages/index.md

 title: Programming Languages
 ---

 Welcome to the Languages page!
 Here, you'll find a list of all of the languages represented in the collection.
-At this time, there are 152 languages, of which 151 are tested, and 826 code snippets.
+At this time, there are 152 languages, of which 151 are tested, 1 is untestable, and 827 code snippets.

 ## Language Collections by Letter